SumitKoshti/Coffe_Shop_Sales_Analysis/README.md

 # Coffe_Shop_Sales_Analysis

+🎯 Project Objective :
-Analyzed retail sales data of coffee shop to gain actionable insights that will enhance the performance of the shop.
+To conduct a comprehensive analysis of retail sales data for a coffee shop to identify trends, optimize product offerings, and uncover actionable insights aimed at improving customer satisfaction, increasing revenue, and enhancing overall business performance